tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 An asynchronous protocol would be able to function under a DoS attack, however it is difficult to reach consensus, as it is impossible to know if the network is under attack, or if a particular message is delayed by the protocol itself.

-#### The FLP Impossibility
+#### FLP Impossibility

-The paper, 'Impossibility of Distributed Consensus with One Faulty Process' by Fischer et al. [[22]], mapped out what is possible to achieve with distributed processes in an asynchronous environment.
+The paper by Fischer et al. [[22]], mapped out what is possible to achieve with distributed processes in an asynchronous environment.

 The result, referred to as the FLP result, which raised the problem of consensus, that is, getting a distributed network of processors to agree on a common value.
 This problem was known to be solvable in a synchronous setting, where processes could proceed in simultaneous steps.
 The synchronous solution was seen as resilient to faults, where processors crash and take no further part in the computation.
 Synchronous models allow failures to be detected by waiting one entire step length for a reply from a processor, and presuming that it has crashed if no reply is received.